yash474/JsonPowerDB/README.md

 ### Examples of use:

- ######All Dynamic web applications.
+ ###### All Dynamic web applications.
-    *All Mobile applications that require backend database.
+    -All Mobile applications that require backend database.
-    *Session Caching.
+    -Session Caching.
-    *Page Caching.
+    -Page Caching.
-    *Existing Database applications to improve their reporting / analytics performance.
+    -Existing Database applications to improve their reporting / analytics performance.
-    *Best suited as backend Database for IoT.
+    -Best suited as backend Database for IoT.
-    *Live HTML templates / themes.
+    -Live HTML templates / themes.
-    *Any software application that needs backend database.
+    -Any software application that needs backend database.